benformosa/fm/doc/fm-user-guide.md

 # Using Fleet Manager
 ## Navigating Fleet Manager
 At the bottom of each page are links to the main pages, **Cars**, **Trips**, and **Reports**.
-Each page also has a log out link.
+Each page also has a sign out link.

 ### Signing in to Fleet Manager
 To Sign in to Fleet Manager, you will need your directory account username and password.
 This account should be a member of the FM users group, see [Configuring LDAP](#configuring-ldap).